Fishkeeping: Animal welfare

-Fish are sometimes maintained in inadequate conditions by inexperienced aquarists who often keep too many fish in one tank, or add fish too quickly into an immature aquarium, killing many of them.
-This has given the hobby a bad reputation among some animal welfare groups, such as PETA, who accuse aquarists of treating aquarium fish as cheap toys to be replaced when they die.
+Fish are sometimes maintained in inadequate conditions by aquarists who may make errors that are detrimental to the purpose of the hobby, such as keeping too many fish in one tank, or adding fish too quickly into an immature aquarium, resulting in the accidental deaths of many fish.
+This has caused the hobby to receive criticism and concern among some animal welfare groups, such as PETA, who accuse aquarists of treating aquarium fish as cheap toys to be replaced when they die.

 Goldfish and bettas, in particular, have often been kept in small bowls or aquaria that are too small for their needs.
 In some cases, fish have been installed in all sorts of inappropriate objects such as the "AquaBabies Micro Aquaria", "Bubble Gear Bubble Bag", and "Betta in a Vase", all of which house live fish in unfiltered and insufficient water.
 The last is sometimes marketed as a complete ecosystem because a plant is included in the neck of the vase.
 Some sellers say the fish eat the plant roots.
 However, bettas are carnivorous and need live food or pellet foods.
 They cannot survive on plant roots.
 Another problem is that the plant sometimes blocks the betta's passage to the water surface.
 They are labyrinth fish and need to breathe at the surface to avoid suffocation.

 Such products are aimed at people looking for a novelty gift.
 Aquarists actively condemn them.
 Similarly, the awarding of goldfish as prizes at funfairs is traditional in many parts of the world but has been criticized by aquarists and activists as cruel and irresponsible.
 The United Kingdom outlawed live-animal prizes such as goldfish in 2004.

 The use of live prey to feed carnivorous fish such as piranhas also draws criticism.